Interview with Child Psychologist Marisol Cortés in Madrid

 It can help children with: depression; hyperactivity; anxiety; shyness; lack of attention; death of relatives or friends; low self-esteem; excessive fears; night terrors; divorce or separation; illness, hospitalisation, painfully or frightening medical procedures; anger; aggression; emotional, physical or psychological abuse; domestic violence; bullying.

-Adolescents often have difficulties for communicating verbally their concerns and feelings.
-Physical activity is also important in their development, Play Therapy provides opportunities of movement and discharging excess energy.
-Play, expressive art activities, games, and other materials are used as a bridge to help them express and to obtain insight of their lifestyle.
+Adolescents often have difficulties communicating verbally their concerns and feelings.
+Physical activity is also important in their development, Play Therapy provides opportunities for movement and discharging excess energy.
+Play, expressive art activities, games, and other materials are used as a bridge to help them express and to obtain insight into their lifestyle.

 Gestalt therapy is an interactive and holistic form of psychotherapy that focuses on the total person, recognising the unity of the mind, body and emotions.
 It’s a creative and patient approach that is non-authoritarian and non-interpretive.
 It’s a trustful, privileged space.
-Where the person can feel the support and theyt requires for coping with the dilemmas, concerns and difficulties in their daily lives.
+Where the person can feel the support they require for coping with the dilemmas, concerns and difficulties in their daily lives.
 Where they will find new alternatives and solutions.

 It can help to free energy locked into old, dysfunctional behavioural patterns and re-organise ourselves in a way that allows us to live more fully and effectively, centred in ourselves, yet able to reach out and take in what the world has to offer.
 It can help the adolescent or adult to be aware of what they do and how they feel.
 Developing skills for self-acceptation, focusing in the here and now, encouraging self-knowledge.
 It benefits parents and adolescents with emotional problems, couples and/or familiar adversities and conflicts in their professional environment.
 It can help anyone who needs support to find new and better psychological means to solve their internal and external struggles.